 Notice is notice—there's no retraction period.
 Once you have delivered your termination notice, that's it.
 Your landlord is entitled to hold you to it and need not even listen to you as you attempt to explain why circumstances now make it impossible or unwise for you to move.

 If you decide to stay put and hope that this business of moving will just blow over, think carefully.
 If your landlord has rented your place to someone else after you've given notice, but then you decide to stay on ("hold over"), there's the problem of the tenant who expected to take your place.
-You can be liable to this tenant for his temporary housing costs incurred while the landlord evicts you or while the disappointed tenant resumes his own housing search.
+You can be liable to this tenant for their temporary housing costs incurred while the landlord evicts you, or while the disappointed tenant resumes their own housing search.

 There's more.
-If the disappointed tenant walks away in disgust, your landlord will have a pile of rental expenses occasioned by your expected departure (advertisements, applicant screening costs, time spent showing your unit) that now appear to be a waste of her time and money.
-She’ll have an easy time deducting these expenses from your security deposit and then suing you in small claims court if you don't replenish the deposit.
+If the disappointed tenant walks away in disgust, your landlord will have a pile of rental expenses occasioned by your expected departure (advertisements, applicant screening costs, time spent showing your unit) that now appear to be a waste of time and money.
+Your landlord will have an easy time deducting these expenses from your security deposit and then suing you in small claims court if you don't replenish the deposit.
 In short, don't announce that you're leaving until you're really sure.

-If your landlord seriously violates the rental agreement or fails to fulfill her legal responsibilities—for example, by not correcting serious health or safety problems—you may be able to move out legally without waiting for the clock to terminate your tenancy.
+If your landlord seriously violates the rental agreement or fails to fulfill their legal responsibilities—for example, by failing to correct serious health or safety problems—you might be able to move out legally without waiting for the clock to terminate your tenancy.
 You can leave with no written notice or by giving less notice than is otherwise required.
 Called a "constructive eviction," this doctrine typically applies only when living conditions are intolerable—for example, if you've had no heat for an extended period in the winter.

 The conditions that will justify a constructive eviction vary slightly under the laws of different states.
 Generally, if the landlord is on notice that a rental unit has serious habitability problems for an extended time, you're entitled to move out on short notice or, in extreme cases, without giving notice.